GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ### Function to remove points that are over land

+This also removes points within 500m of land.

 ``` r
 # first create 500m buffer around island
 SSI_laea_buffer <- buffer(SSI_laea, width=-500)